ElementsProject/elementsproject.org/README.md

 * [testnet-faucet](https://testnet-faucet.elementsproject.org/)
 * [alpha-faucet](https://alpha-faucet.elementsproject.org/)

-For your convenience, these faucets allow you to quickly obtain coins on either the testnet or alpha network without waiting for the customary confirmation and contest safety periods.
+For your convenience, these faucets allow you to quickly obtain coins on either the testnet or alpha network without the lengthy wait for the confirmation and contest safety periods.

 # FAQ
-* _Is this an altcoin?_  No.  The key thing to understand about sidechains is value is transferred to or from the main chain.
+* _Is this an altcoin?_  No.  The key thing to understand about sidechains is value is transferred to/from the main chain.
+No coins are created elsewhere.
 * ADDME

 #### Sidechain Elements Principal Investigators and Contributors